TexasInstruments/edgeai-tidl-tools/examples/osrt_python/README.md

 ## OSRT based user work flow

 The diagram below illustrates the TFLite based work flow as an example.
-ONNX RunTime and TVM/Neo-AI DLR RunTime also follow similar work flow.
+ONNX RunTime and TVM RunTime also follow similar work flow.
 The user needs to run the model compilation (sub-graph(s) creation and quantization) on PC and the generated artifacts can be used for inference on the device.

 ![TFLite runtime based user work flow](../../docs/images/osrt_user_workflow.png)